jhalverson/parallel_lu_decomp/README.md

 # LU decomposition per MPI process (weak scaling)

-This embarrassingly parallel code performs an LU decomposition of a square matrix on each MPI process.
+This embarrassingly parallel code performs the same LU decomposition of a square matrix on each MPI process.
 Besides an insignificant gather at the end of the run, there is no communication between processes.
 The number of CPU-cores is varied while the work that each CPU-core does is fixed.

 ## Tiger